 Ombudsman to rule on complaints of breaches of the code: The necessary legislation (the Groceries Code Adjudicator Act) became law in 2013.
 Christine Tacon, the first Adjudicator, launched her first investigation, almost inevitably into Tesco, in February 2015.
 But her powers are limited, not least because she can only investigate the relationship between the supermarkets and those who directly supply them.
 This leaves most farmers, for instance, unprotected as they generally supply the big food retailers via intermediary agents.

-Further information is on the Adjudicator's website.
+Further information - including about some interesting enforcement action - is on the Adjudicator's website.

 The CC published the Controlled Land Order in August 2010.
 This tackled excessive and unfair land-banking and covenants, and required some land restrictions to be lifted within a set time of the order being published.